endrealm/Fernweh/README.md

 Make sure to create a "mods" folder as well, otherwise, the game won't run properly.

 More info here if needed: https://docs.monogame.net/articles/packaging_games.html

+# License
+- The code and binaries are licensed under the [EULA](./EULA.txt)
+- Mods located under Core/Mods can have different Licenses in their respective folders!
+- Third party libraries e.g. in ./PipelineAssemblies are distributed under their own license